codeforamerica/recordtrac/readme/admin.md

 ## Updating Website Text

-The web copy is not managed through the admin section.
+The web copy is not managed through the admin interface.
 To update the copy on the website, the .json files or HTML templates must be modified.

-The copy for the web application can be found in the following .json files:

-**EDIT**

-* Action.json describes the actions a member of the public can take to submit a request, as well as the actions to be taken by a agency employee.
-The text from this file is used for the website's copy.
-It tells users what will happen when they use a particular feature and who will be able to view the messages or documents uploaded.
-* Notcityrecords.json: When a member of the public types in a particular word or phrase pertaining to a record not possessed by the City of Oakland while submitting a request, a message pops up explaining to the user they need to contact another municipality.
-This file keeps track of all the phrases and messages.
-* Prr_help.json: This is the copy displayed on the "New Request" page.
-It includes tips for submitting a public records request, as well as three examples of public records requests.
-* Tutorial.json: The copy for the tutorial can be found here.

-**EDIT**

-All of the HTML files are stored in the templates folder.
-The names of the files are pretty self-explanatory, and it is simple to find the file that corresponds to each webpage.
-For example to edit the About page at http://records.oaklandnet.com/about, you must modify the 'about.html' file.
+See the [technical documentation](/readme/redeploy.md) for more detailed instructions.

 ## Changing Passwords